Loading...

 SSC GD Chest Measurement for Male Candidates:

 Chest measurement applies only to male candidates.
+Female candidates are not required to undergo chest measurement.

 80 cm